marisacasillas/chatterlab/content/courses/HLI2022/Casillas-HLI-Spring2022-Syllabus.md

 * Pre-class reading: UL Chapter 11

 * <span style="color:orange">**Due today for the scientific report**: Find one participant for the overhearer portion of data collection, establish a testing time _BEFORE end of day on Monday, May 16th_, and send your participant the official Zoom link (same as before).
 Cc your TA to confirm that you have done this.</span>

+* **Mini paper 4 due today**: Find an example of a conversation in the wild (e.g., on youtube, tiktok, etc.) that has multiple iconic or depictive gestures; provide a link where we can all access the example.
+Describe the gesture and its meaning, discuss how the gesture relates to the ongoing utterance, and make an argument (based on what we have learned so far) regarding the function of that gesture in that particular context.
+[2500 words **max**]

 ## Module 5: